Souhib/Souhib/README.md

 ## 👀 Glad to see you here!
 Graduated with a master’s degree in software engineering at Epitech Paris.
 I had the chance to have gained experience in the several fields of the software life cycle, from front end development with React JS / TS, to backend development with Python and its various Frameworks FastAPI, Django and Flask, to the deployment of programs on private infrastructures and on the cloud.

-I have 4 years of experience as a software developer and more precisely as a backend developer with the Python language.
+I have more than 5 years of experience as a software developer and more precisely as a backend developer with the Python language.
 I have a good understanding of the Python language and its different libraries.

 Being passionate and very curious, I regularly follow the latest trends and best practices of the tools and languages I use on a daily basis as well as the new tools that become available over the years.
 I also have several personal projects in Data and DevOps that I will be happy to present to you if you are interested.